kimsk/chia-piggybank/POST-5.md

 ### Use ASSERT_PUZZLE_ANNOUCEMENT To Assert Contribution Coin's `my_amount`

-The issue could be resolved by the followings:
+Let's see if we can add more **assertions** to address the security issue by the followings:

 1. A piggybank coin creates additional announcements for each contribution coin's amount.
 2. Every contribution coin asserts an announcement from the piggybank coin of its own amount.